 Any and all activities, indications or other behavior which is associated with gang affiliation is strictly prohibited at Mid-America Technology Center.

-Breaks will be taken at posted times and places.
+Breaks will be taken at posted times and places not to exceed 10 minutes in length per session.
 Students may not take breaks in cars, in the parking lot, or at any place other than the assigned areas.
 Each student is requested to cooperate at all times in keeping the break areas and the grounds clean and attractive.

 Students are responsible for the care of all school-owned books, tools and equipment.
 When books are damaged, a rebinding fee will be charged.
 If books or tools are lost or destroyed, the purchase price of the said article will be charged.